How to attract investors to your startup? 3 steps

 3. Do I like the team?

 Do you want the answers to be favorable to you?
 Hard selling is not an option!
 Remember one thing: it’s easier if you could build your pitch deck as a narrative.
 Use the fact that people love to hear stories!
+And the more interesting your deck, the higher chance there is you’ll get an investor’s attention and secure funding.
 Moreover, there’s no definite guide on how to build a pitch presentation – you can freely arrange all these topic areas in a different manner.
 The most important thing is that you should feel comfortable telling your story.

 What’s more important during the meeting?
 Stick with the script and your story which you prepared, but be flexible.
 Let the audience ask you questions.
 And it’s ok to share things that you don’t know.
 It’s ok!
 Just be honest and do not lie.
 Lying will put you out of the current investment and potentially other investors.